Mihaiii/TimeStampBuddy/README.md

 ---
 ## **Cost to Run**

-The cost to run this bot solution is **$0**.

 Gemini is free.

 HF Space is free.

 Supabase is free.

 Twitter API is free.

+**The cost to run this bot solution is $0**.

 ## **How to Run**